samvera/hyrax/README.md

-# hyrax.projecthydra.org
+# hyr.ax

 A home for [Hyrax](http://github.com/projecthydra-labs/hyrax) on the world wide web

 ## Contributing

 We'd love to accept your contributions.
-Please see our guide for [contributing to hyrax.projecthydra.org](CONTRIBUTING.md).
+Please see our guide for [contributing to hyr.ax](CONTRIBUTING.md).

 ## Help